Experienced Brain Injury Lawyers

 What are the different types of brain injuries?

-Brain injuries typically fall into three categories:
+Brain injuries often fall into three categories:

 - Traumatic brain injuries: Direct blows to the head, violent shaking of the head or whiplash from car accidents, falls and other high-impact accidents are common causes of TBIs.
 These types of injuries can be classified as open or closed, depending on whether or not the skull was penetrated.